CDRT/mk_docs/docs/guides/sus/su_dg/su_dg_ch5.md

    **4** : Firmware<br/>

 !!! note
 	When used with -includerebootpackages, the resulting set of updates is the intersection of both filters.
+If -includerebootpackages is not specified, only reboot type 0 packages will be considered.

 #### -noreboot